rust-lang/rust/src/doc/rustc-dev-guide/src/codegen/debugging.md

 parallel.
 If you can get away with it (i.e. if it doesn't make your bug disappear), passing `-C codegen-units=1` to rustc will make debugging easier.

-To rustc to generate LLVM IR, you need to pass the `--emit=llvm-ir` flag.
+For rustc to generate LLVM IR, you need to pass the `--emit=llvm-ir` flag.
 If you are building via cargo, use the `RUSTFLAGS` environment variable (e.g.
 `RUSTFLAGS='--emit=llvm-ir'`).
 This causes rustc to spit out LLVM IR into the target directory.